-- To be involved in the development of the school's SEND policy and SEND provision; - To be fully aware of the school's procedures for identifying, assessing and making provision for pupils with Special Educational Needs and Disabilities, including writing Support Plans: IEP/IBP's, Learner Profiles, Zones of Regulation and Individualised Plans and reviewing and reporting progress to parents/carers.
+- To be involved in the development of the school's SEND policy and SEND provision; - To be fully aware of the school's procedures for identifying, assessing and making provision for pupils with Special Educational Needs and Disabilities, including writing Support Plans: I.L.P.s (previously known as IEP/IBP's), Learner Profiles, Zones of Regulation and Individualised Plans and reviewing and reporting progress to parents/carers. - To follow the Wigan guidance through the 'Higher Expectations For All' document and Wigan's

-- To follow the Wigan guidance through the 'Higher Expectations For All' document to ensure the graduated approach is in place. - To support SEND pupils through quality first teaching, ensuring whole class teaching meets the needs of all pupils - To provide appropriate and challenging activities for pupils with SEND. - To keep up to date records for children identified as having a special need. - To meet regularly with parents/ carers to provide resources and guidance on how they can support their child at home. - To plan carefully targeted intervention and support and review the impact and progress for individual pupils regularly. - To provide the SENCO with provision maps and baseline/ ongoing assessment data to monitor the impact of targeted support and progress of SEND pupils throughout the year. - To regularly review the recommendations provided by multi-agencies (in consultations and reports), at least on a termly basis, and ensure recommendations are put into practice in the classroom. - To support multi-agency partners in their assessments by completing the requested checklists, assessments and reports provided by multi-agencies when required for identified pupils. - To meet with parents to review multi-agency reports and discuss current support and progress in relation to the recommendations provided. - Provide the SENCO with updates and data to support the preparation of multi-agency referrals, EHC referrals and annual reviews. - Provide clear guidance and information to the next class teacher or school to ensure smooth transition for all SEND pupils.
+- Ordinarily Available Inclusive Practice document, to ensure the graduated approach is in place. - To support SEND pupils through quality first teaching, ensuring whole class teaching meets the needs of all pupils - To provide appropriate and challenging activities for pupils with SEND. - To keep up to date records for children identified as having a special need. - To meet regularly with parents/ carers to provide resources and guidance on how they can support their child at home. - To plan carefully targeted intervention and support and review the impact and progress for individual pupils regularly. - To provide the SENDCO with provision maps and baseline/ ongoing assessment data to monitor the impact of targeted support and progress of SEND pupils throughout the year. - To regularly review the recommendations provided by multi-agencies (in consultations and reports), at least on a termly basis, and ensure recommendations are put into practice in the classroom. - To support multi-agency partners in their assessments by completing the requested checklists, assessments and reports provided by multi-agencies when required for identified pupils. - To meet with parents to review multi-agency reports and discuss current support and progress in relation to the recommendations provided. - Provide the SENDCO with updates and data to support the preparation of multi-agency referrals, EHC referrals and annual reviews. - Provide clear guidance and information to the next class teacher or school to ensure smooth transition for all SEND pupils.